secureworks/aristotle/docs/usage.rst

 the option to update the metadata keyword value on output.
 If this option is not set, Aristotle does not modify rules, it just enable or disables them based on the given filter.
-However, if the `modify metadata` option is set, then the value of the ``metadata`` keyword will be replaced with a string sourced form the internal data structure that Aristotle uses to track, parse, and filter metadata.
+However, if the `modify metadata` option is set, then the value of the ``metadata`` keyword will be replaced with a string sourced from the internal data structure that Aristotle uses to track, parse, and filter metadata.
 Practically, the metadata will be updated accordingly: